African American Poetry: A Digital Anthology

 Today, Grimké is probably best known for her play, Rachel, which was first performed in 1916 in Washington, DC, and published in 1920.
 Grimké also published a number of poems in magazines like The Crisis, in the 1910s and 20s, and in 1927, a substantial number of her poems were included in Countee Cullen's important anthology, Caroling Dusk

 Angelina Weld Grimke remained unmarried, and biographers have understood from unpublished poems as well as diaries and letters that she may have been attracted to other women.
-Some of her published poems describe unrequited longing that may be homoerotic in nature (see "Grass Fingers" and "A Mona Lisa" among others).
+Throughout her life, Grimké’s writings explore themes of love and sexuality, often with a focus on the complexities of romantic relations.
+She wrote extensively about the torments of inaccessible love, with many of her love poems remaining unpublished, undated, and handwritten.
+Maureen Honey argues that Grimké was the first African American woman to publish sapphic poetry, as evidenced by feminine pronouns, names, and images in her unpublished work and diaries.
+Some of her published poems contain nondescript pronouns and express unrequited longing that may be homoerotic in nature (see "Grass Fingers" and "A Mona Lisa" among others).

 The full text of the play Rachel can be found on Project Gutenberg here